WIC Formula Resources

 - Instructions and resources for form completion are included on page 2

-- The fillable form can be saved, printed, signed and then faxed/delivered to the local WIC clinic
+- The fillable form can be saved, printed, signed, and then faxed/delivered to the local WIC clinic

 - List of contract and non-contract formulas in Georgia.

-Georgia WIC Formula Guide Effective March, 2020
+Georgia WIC Formula Guide-Spanish Effective December, 2021

 - Condensed list of approved and not approved formulas for use in Georgia